Sherman5A/microsoft-notes/azure/architecture/storage/storage-accounts.md

 [[zone-redundant-storage.png]]

-Replicates data synchronously across 3 Azure availabilty zones in the primary region.
+Replicates data synchronously across 3 Azure availability zones in the primary region.

 > This provides 12 nines of durability over a year.